- Future Students

 Gilberto LopezWeb Developer107 MonroePhone: 509.359.2465Fax: 509.359.2420Email: email@example.com

 Gilberto Lopez is currently a student at Eastern Washington University and is studying towards earning a degree in Computer Science Foundation Option.
 His goal is to work for a large corporation after graduation and hopefully help out his family.

 Lopez was born in Othello, Washington and was raise in a small town called Mattawa.
 He is the second oldest in his family out of 9.

-As an Information Tech Specialist for the TRiO McNair Scholar Program, Gilberto update/designs the website as well as the Canvas modules.
+As a Web developer/Tech for the TRiO McNair Scholar Program, Gilberto update/designs the website as well as the Canvas modules.